Semester By the Sea

 Semester by the Sea is open to students with sophomore-year standing, or equivalent background, with one year of biology and one year of chemistry.
 Though most of our students hail from the UMaine’s School of Marine Sciences, SBS is open to students from other University of Maine System campuses and outside institutions.

 Twenty-eight students are admitted for the SBS program each fall.
-Students are accepted on a first come first serve basis in the order their completed online application form is received, with preference given to seniors in the School of Marine Sciencees.
+Students are accepted on a first come first serve basis in the order their completed online application form is received, with preference given to seniors in the School of Marine Sciences.
 Once the class roster reached 28 students, a waiting list will be started.

 2019 Dates to Remember

 - February 12 – SBS 2019 informational meeting and pizza party will be held 6-7pm in 354 Aubert Hall.
 All interested students are encouraged to attend.
-Time and place TBA.
+Date, time, and place TBA.

 - March 15 – deadline for completing the online application form.

-- March 20 – notification of acceptance to SBS and enrollment
+- Late March – notification of acceptance to SBS and course enrollment

 - April 2 – SBS 2018 students receive welcome letter and forms from the Darling Marine Center

-- April 21 – Deadline for completion of SBS/DMC forms.
+- April 20 – Deadline for completion of all SBS/DMC forms.
 Students are expected to complete and submit all materials on time.
 Failure to do so will remove a student from the roster and a wait listed student will be moved into that seat.